The Awakening

 Finally, with courage in your heart and with God by your side you take a

-stand, you take a deep breath and you begin to design the life you want to
+stand, you take a deep breath and you begin

 as best as you can.